jiyuuule/jiyuuule/README.md

 - 👋 Hi, I’m @jiyuuule
-- 👀 I’m interested in God
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning God
+- 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on God
+- 💞️ I’m looking to collaborate on ()
-- 📫 How to reach me Heaven
+- 📫 How to reach me ()
-- 😄 Pronouns: -
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: nobody knows I'm serial killer
+- ⚡ Fun fact: nobody knows I'm a serial killer

 <!---
 jiyuuule/jiyuuule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.